Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 Intro Specs Performance Recommendations

 The Retrospective's classic cotton materials are so soft and comfortable that it's a pleasure to use.
-Instead of the usual ballistic nylon cloth, the green ("pinestone") Retrospective bag is made of real, live, soft cotton canvas!
+Instead of the usual ballistic nylon cloth, the green ("Pinestone") Retrospective bag is made of real, live, soft cotton canvas!
 The black Retrospective is made of even softer nylon poly weave, not ballistic nylon.

-The cotton canvas of the pinestone bag has a water-resistant coating for use in the rain, and if you're really crazy enough to be out in the weather, each bag also comes with an integral, stowable, removable seam-sealed nylon rain cover.
+The cotton canvas of the Pinestone bag has a water-resistant coating for use in the rain, and if you're really crazy enough to be out in the weather, each bag also comes with an integral, stowable, removable seam-sealed nylon rain cover.

 Most people carry a lot more gear than I do.
 I find my Retrospective 10 ideal for leaving in a trunk and grabbing what I need out of it as a second reserve bag.
 Most people use these as shoulder bags.
 I wouldn't want to carry this thing loaded around my shoulder, but most people do.